 His writings are very ambitious in scope.
 He establishes connections among seemingly unconnected things and he moves from one conclusion to another at a great speed.
 He questions and attacks, perhaps religiously, well-established wisdom.
 The little magazine has called him the best known voice of dissent.

 I am a great admirer of Prof. Andre Beteille.
 I am perhaps the youngest engineer alive in this world to do so.
 I learnt it from him that an intellectual pursuit is, above everything else, to scratch the surface of confusion caused by observation and experience.
-It is ‘a slow boring of hard boards’, to borrow a phrase of Max Weber.
-I have always gotten carried away by Nandy till I read what he wrote in the preface of collection of his well-known essays, ‘I shall not grudge it if some enterprising reviewer finds unconvincing history in the following pages, as long as he finds in them convincing myths.’ and somewhere else in an essay ‘.. the way to fight the myth : by building of resurrecting more convincing myths.’
-I am not sure if he still hold these beliefs.
-If he does, he and his reader would do well to remember that a sociologist, a historian, or any intellectual does not create myths.
-They produce enough raw material from which other produces them.
+It is a hard process, ‘a slow boring of hard boards’ as Max Weber called it once.
+I have always gotten carried away by Nandy till I read what he wrote in the preface of collection of his well-known essays, ‘I shall not grudge it if some enterprising reviewer finds unconvincing history in the following pages, as long as he finds in them convincing myths.’ and somewhere else in an essay ‘.. the way to fight the myth : by building or resurrecting more convincing myths.’
+Reading such statements makes one’s stomach churn a little.
+He is not the first one to do so; Georges Sorel understood the significance of myths and symbols for attracting the masses towards various kind or religious and political movements very well; and he wanted to engage people emotions rather than their reason.
+By doing so, he hoped to channelize their energy for constructive causes; and for that purpose he created his “myths”.
+He was an odd type of intellectual who thought poorly of “theory” yet spent his life creating one.
+It would do us well to remember that his “myths” were put to uses that were totally different from the ones for which he had tried to create them.
+Historians or sociologists do not create myths; they produce enough raw material from which other produces them.
 And they oughtn’t create myths even when they are not expected to take any responsibility for their creation.

 Nandy in EPW